LaboratoireMecaniqueLille/Braking_tribometer_command/doc/hardware.md

 The secondary Labjack
 =====================
-It is a labjack T7-PRO, deported on the bench and read through an Ethernet link.
+It is a Labjack T7-PRO, deported on the bench and read through an Ethernet link.
 It is meant to read all the thermocouples, but can read any analog voltage at max ~200Hz (input only).
 All the inputs can be configured in the GUI, with custom channel, gain and